1) Everyone must be clear about your needs

 The law does not say what kind of qualifications or background personal advisers must have.
 However, advice to councils from the government says personal advisers must: understand the law (including the law relating to housing); appreciate what it is like for young people in and leaving care; and know how you communicate.
 You should get a say over who becomes your personal adviser.
 Having a personal adviser does not affect your right to regular visits from your social worker.

 4) Your social worker

-Social workers visit children in care to check you are happy, safe and being looked after well.
+Social workers visit children in care to check you are happy, safe and being well looked after.

-The law says how often very child in care must be visited.
+The law says how often every child in care must be visited.

 Your social worker must visit you:

 - Within 1 week of you moving to live in a new place.

 - Then every 6 weeks unless it has been agreed that you will live where you are until you are 18 in which case you must be visited at least once every 3 months.
 (If you live with the same foster family for a year or longer, and you agree to your social worker visiting less frequently, then your social worker may visit you just twice a year – though this can only happen if you agree to this).